DrRobotnik7/readme-generator/README.md

 Once completed the README will be generated and saved in the same folder as the index.js file.

+Refer to this video walkthrough demonstrating how to use the application https://drive.google.com/file/d/1f-GpZMXm9IRqGjjC38fyAPos-KioeGgV/view

 ![Jack Johnson README generator Screenshot](./assets/images/readme-generator-screenshot.png)

 ## Credits